lorenzo-stoakes/learn-prolog-now/notes/06_more_lists.md

     Y = [] ;
     false.

-* Or to find the prefixes of a list:-
+* Or to find the prefixes of a list.

+E.g.:-

     prefix(P,L):- append(P,_,L).